krishnamishra8848/Dog-vs-Cat-Classification-CNN-Model/README.md

 This project involves training and evaluating a Convolutional Neural Network (CNN) for classifying images into two categories: Cats and Dogs.
 The model was built using TensorFlow and Keras, and it leverages transfer learning for improved performance.
 The dataset consists of images collected from the Pexels API.

 <h3>Dataset</h3>
 The dataset used for training the model includes images of cats and dogs.
-The images were collected using the legal.
+The images were collected using the kegal.

 <h3>Model Details</h3>
 Architecture: Convolutional Neural Network (CNN)